"My name is Bond... James Bond."

 Agent Sands in Once upon a Time in Mexico makes no secret of the fact that he works for the CIA.
 At one point, he even wears a t-shirt with the word "C.I.A." printed on it in big letters.

-Though closer inspection reveals that underneath C.I.A, it says "Cleavage Inspection Agency."
+Though closer inspection reveals that underneath C.I.A, it says "Cleavage Inspection Agency", making it a sort of visual Sarcastic Confession.

 Inglourious Basterds: For a world-renowned actress and double agent, Bridget von Hammersmark is a pretty lousy spy, able to make decent small talk but falling apart quickly the moment someone starts pulling on a thread in her act.
 It eventually gets her killed.